Blog

 Personality & Treatment Outcomes

-Personality facets play are important for understanding eating disorders and their treatment.
-The ability to identify and work on certain personality traits may enhance treatment alliance, address underlying problems and improve outcomes for patients.33
+Personality facets play an important role in understanding eating disorders and their treatment.
+The ability to identify and work on certain personality traits may enhance treatment alliance, address underlying problems and improve patient outcomes.

-Although some studies have shown that scores on perfectionism can improve with treatment and possibly return to normal levels at discharge, the bulk of research suggests that perfectionism does not improve with treatment among women with anorexia nervosa or bulimia nervosa.22 Perfectionism is also associated with poorer outcomes and treatment drop-out.34
+Although some studies have shown that scores on perfectionism can improve with treatment and possibly return to normal levels at discharge, the bulk of research suggests that perfectionism does not improve with treatment among women with anorexia nervosa or bulimia nervosa.
+Perfectionism is also associated with poorer outcomes and treatment drop-out.

-Harm avoidance also impact treatment outcomes and recovery.
+Harm avoidance also impacts treatment outcomes and recovery.
 Those who recover from AN scored lower in harm avoidance than those not recovered.
-Lower harm avoidance is also found in those in recovery from depressive disorders, which may suggest either reduced harm avoidance is a consequence of recovery or that those with lower scores of harm avoidance have a better prognosis.20
+Lower harm avoidance is also found in those in recovery from depressive disorders, which may suggest either reduced harm avoidance is a consequence of recovery or that those with lower scores of harm avoidance have a better prognosis.

 Treatment & Interventions for Eating Disorders & Personality Traits

-Personality can’t be changed, instead should help their patients learn how to work with these traits to achieve their desired treatment outcomes, whether through general strategies or through treatment models that address personality traits in patients with eating disorders, like dialectical behavioral therapy and treatment-based therapy with supports.
+Personality can’t be changed, and instead of focusing on changing personality traits, providers should help their patients learn how to work with these traits to achieve their desired treatment outcomes, whether through general strategies or through treatment models that address personality traits in patients with eating disorders, like dialectical behavioral therapy (DBT) and treatment-based therapy with supports.

 In General